Thomas Kramer: Biography

 In the early 1990s, Kramer purchased for $45 million large portions of South Pointe, the southern tip of South Beach, a high-crime and poverty-stricken area.
 The deal allowed him to consolidate his holdings in a land swap.
 It also cleared zoning to allow the erection of the tallest buildings south of Manhattan.
 The whole area was turned into a premier residential area.

-In 2000, Verena von Mitschke-Collande and Claudia Miller-Otto, daughters of Siegfried Otto whose step-daughter was briefly married to Thomas Kramer, won a $90 million settlement against Kramer in a Swiss court.
+In 2000, Verena von Mitschke-Collande and Claudia Miller-Otto, heirs to the Giesecke+Devrient business, won a $90 million settlement against Kramer in a Swiss court.
 The plaintiffs had financed Thomas Kramer's real estate purchases in Miami, but when they intended to collect their money in 1995, Thomas Kramer tried to overturn the request and lost.
-When The Otto daughters launched the collect request in Florida, which included his 1.84 acres of Miami properties, Thomas Kramer transferred the majority of his assets to the Isle of Man.
+When the Otto daughters launched the collect request in Florida, which included his 1.84 acres of Miami properties, Thomas Kramer transferred the majority of his assets to the Isle of Man.

 In 2013, Kramer signed an agreement with Pakistani real estate tycoon Malik Riaz to build the first-ever Island City in Karachi, Pakistan, the Bundal & Buddo Islands, a deal worth US$20 billion.
 The deal fell through since Kramer failed to provide the necessary funds.